 The UMD research team ranked various UNGDP-associated hazards based on the likelihood (high, moderately high, or low) that each could have a negative impact on public health.
 The 203-page report contains 52 specific recommendations for how to prevent or mitigate health impacts, if fracking is allowed in Maryland.
 It includes recommendations for health surveillance to verify the effectiveness of preventive measures, disclosure of all chemicals used in UNGDP, and legislation and regulations to empower surface owners and impacted communities to control their local environment.

-The full report “Potential Public Health Impacts of Natural Gas Development and Production in the Marcellus Shale in Western Maryland” is available at http://www.marcellushealth.org/.
+Report full report of “Potential Public Health Impacts of Natural Gas Development and Production in the Marcellus Shale in Western Maryland”.
 The Maryland Department of Health and Mental Hygiene invites public comment before or on October 3, 2014 by email to: firstname.lastname@example.org.